iotaledger/identity.rs/documentation/docs/workflow.md

 Once a PR is approved, the preferred method is "squash-and-merge" to keep the destination branch clean and allow many small commits while work is in-progress.
 Once merged in, the source branch may be deleted.

 ### Branches
-This repository uses an adaption of the commonly used [Gitflow Workflow](#Gitflow).
 IOTA Identity always has two permanent branches: `main` and `dev`.
 Both branches are protected and disallow direct commits; the only changes allowed are from pull requests approved and merged by maintainers.

 #### Main (main)
 The `main` branch contains a stable version of the code that is released towards package managers such as `crates.io` and `npm`.
 This branch only accepts PRs that merge from `release` or `hotfix` branches.